pyinvoke/invoke/sites/docs/concepts/configuration.rst

      - Sub-collections' configurations get merged into the top level collection and the final result forms the basis of the overall configuration setup.
-     - Since the root collection is loaded at runtime, configuration settings modifying the load process itself obviously won't take effect if defined at this level.

 #. **System-level configuration file** stored in ``/etc/``, such as
    ``/etc/invoke.yaml``.
 (See :ref:`config-files` for details on this and the